St. Joseph's High School (Camden, New Jersey): Sports

-At various times in its history, St. Joseph's fielded teams in football, baseball, wrestling, softball, basketball (boys and girls), bowling (boys and girls), and volleyball (girls).
+At various times in its history, St. Joseph's fielded teams in football, cross country, baseball, wrestling, softball, basketball (boys and girls), bowling (boys and girls), and volleyball (girls).
 St. Joseph's was a member of the New Jersey State Interscholastic Athletic Association, and for most of its history competed as a Parochial Class C school.
 Traditional rivals were Gloucester Catholic High School, Camden Catholic High School, and Bishop Eustace Preparatory School.
 The fight song borrowed the tune of the Notre Dame fight song.

 Shoehorned into an urban residential neighborhood, St. Joseph's had very limited athletic facilities of its own: a combination gymnasium/auditorium, and a second smaller gym (originally planned as a pool, and used for girls' physical education classes).
 The football, baseball, and softball teams practiced at the city-owned park on Decatur Avenue, three blocks away.

 Football "home" games were played on Camden High School's field.
 From 1948 through 1978, the varsity squad posted a 79-172-10 record under a succession of twelve head coaches.
 The high point came under Bill Simmons, as the Bisons posted back-to-back 7-2 seasons in 1965 and 1966.

 The boys' basketball team was by far the school's most successful athletic program, including state championships in Parochial B in 1960 and Parochial C in 1977.
 Before relocating to Mt.
 Ephraim Avenue, the basketball team played and practiced in the upstairs Parish Hall at 10th and Liberty.
 Football practices were held at a field located near Everett Street and Broadway.
 The football and baseball teams practiced on city fields at the end of Dayton Street (Dayton Diamond).
 Home baseball games were played there.

 Note: Whitman Park is located about a mile from where the teams practiced, at Whitman, Rose, Everett and Louis Streets.